magland/fsbucket/README.md

 files.
 However, support for this would make the server more complex.
-The expectation is that the larger application would contain the logic for splitting files into chunks, uploading them to a temporary locations on the file system, and then calling the FSBucket server to move the chunks to their final location.
+The expectation is that the larger application would contain the logic for splitting files into chunks, uploading them to a temporary locations on the file system, and then concatenating the chunks at the destination file.

 ## Security considerations